LV/dotfiles/README.md

 ### Adding submodules
 If you're trying to add a new config to the _dotfiles_:

-1. Create an empty repo in Github
+1. Create a non-empty repo in Github (Add a README upon creation)

 2. Add the submodule:
 ```sh